 Basic First Aid for Heart Attacks

 A heart attack may occur without any warning and every second counts in order to save the life of a person who is experiencing a heart attack.
-Most of the time, the condition may occur without a warning but telltale signs are usually apparent such as the feeling of discomfort, sudden chest pain, dizziness, anxiety and sweating.
-Calling for immediate medical assistance during a heart attack is crucial but knowing how to apply first aid until a professional medical help arrives can be life saving.
+Most of the time, the condition may occur without a warning but telltale signs are usually apparent such as the feeling of discomfort, sudden chest pain, dizziness, anxiety, and sweating.
+Calling for immediate medical assistance during a heart attack is crucial but knowing how to apply first aid until professional medical help arrives can be life-saving.

 When a person suddenly gets a heart attack, call 911 immediately.
-For the meantime that you are waiting for help to arrive make sure that the person is placed on a comfortable position.
+In the meantime, if you are waiting for help to arrive make sure that the person is placed in a comfortable position.
 Sitting while leaning on the wall or a chair is an ideal position to keep the person comfortable and try to loosen any tight clothing.
-Ask the person whether he has a heart condition and if he is taking a medication for it such as nitroglycerin and help him take the medicine if he has it with him.
-If the person becomes unconscious, give a CPR immediately if you know how to give one.
-If not, make sure that the person is properly breathing and wait until help arrives.
+Ask the person whether he has a heart condition and if he is taking medication for it such as nitroglycerin and help him take the medicine if he has it with him.
+If the person becomes unconscious, give CPR immediately if you know how to give one.
+If not, make sure that the person is proper breathing and wait until help arrives.

 The human heart is made up of four chambers: two atria leading into two ventricles.
-In an arrhythmia, the impulses that causes the heart to contact are irregular or blocked.
+In an arrhythmia, the impulses that cause the heart to contract are irregular or blocked.
 This can cause the heart rate to speed up, slow down, or both.
 In atrial fibrillation, the impulses cause the atrium to fibrillate or quiver.
-Because the atria is not working properly, the ventricles do not get filled with enough blood to pump to the rest of the body.
+Because the atria are not working properly, the ventricles do not get filled with enough blood to pump to the rest of the body.